Teukolsky on slowly-rotating Kerr-de Sitter in the vanishing $\Lambda$ limit: Introduction

 \subsection{Acknowledgments}

-A.J.F. acknowledges support from NSF award DMS-2303241 during the writing of this paper, as well as support through Germany’s Excellence Strategy EXC 2044 390685587, Mathematics M\"{u}nster: Dynamics–Geometry–Structure, from the Alexander von Humboldt Foundation in the framework of the Alexander von Humboldt Professorship endowed by the Federal Ministry of Education and Research.
+A.J.F. acknowledges support from NSF award DMS-2303241 during the writing of this paper, and through Germany’s Excellence Strategy EXC 2044 390685587, Mathematics M\"{u}nster: Dynamics–Geometry–Structure, from the Alexander von Humboldt Foundation in the framework of the Alexander von Humboldt Professorship endowed by the Federal Ministry of Education and Research.
 J.S. is supported by the ERC grant ERC-2023 AdG 101141855 BlaHSt.